First-principles screening of materials with extreme effective masses: Methods

 \section{Methods}

-While initial filtering relied on metadata from source databases to remove theoretical, high-pressure, and high-temperature entries, inconsistent labelling forced a rigorous manual verification of the primary experimental literature for all final candidates.
+While initial filtering relied on metadata from source databases to remove theoretical, high-pressure, and high-temperature entries, inconsistent labelling forced a rigorous manual verification of the primary experimental literature for all 520 final candidates.
 To ensure the reliability and practical applicability of the screened materials, we enforced following exclusion criteria.
 Structures were discarded if the original experimental reports indicated synthesis under extreme conditions (high pressure or non-standard temperatures) or if the materials were molecular crystals, organic frameworks, or contained disordered hydrogen.
 Furthermore, we filtered for stability and handling safety; materials reported as hygroscopic (moisture-sensitive), photosensitive, explosive, or containing toxic cyanide groups were removed.
 Finally, as a quality control metric for the structural relaxation, we prioritized candidates where the volume difference between the DFT-relaxed and experimental structures was less than 5\%.

 To systematize the analysis of the screened candidates, we applied a heuristic grouping algorithm based on isovalent substitution.
-This approach reduces the high-dimensional compositional space into a set of chemical prototypes,, allowing for the identification of trends across chemically distinct but electronically similar families.
+This approach reduces the high-dimensional compositional space into a set of chemical prototypes, allowing for the identification of trends across chemically distinct but electronically similar families.
 The clustering routine operates on the reduced chemical formula of each candidate.
 Each element is mapped to the representative element of its corresponding group in the periodic table (specifically, the period 2 element for $s$- and $p$-blocks, and the period 4 element for the $d$-block).
-For example, the chalcopyrite \ce{InAgS2} maps to the prototype \ce{AlCuO2} (Group 13-11-16), while the Zintl phase \ce{CaMg2Bi2} maps to \ce{Be3N2} (Group 2-2-15).
+For example, the chalcopyrite \ce{InAgS2} maps to the prototype \ce{CuBO2} (Group 13-11-16), while the Zintl phase \ce{CaMg2Bi2} maps to \ce{Be3N2} (Group 2-2-15).
+Following this algorithmic reduction, prototypes were manually curated to align with established crystallographic conventions, and the corresponding conventional name is used in Table~\ref{tab:combined_materials} wherever one exists.
+For instance, the algorithmic prototype \ce{H2ZnF4} matches the stoichiometry and valence constraints of the Ruddlesden-Popper phase ($A_2BX_4$), and \ce{TiFN} represents the $\beta$-\ce{ZrNCl} layered nitride-halide ($MNX$) family.
+This classification scheme naturally separates isotropic 3D networks (e.g., III-V zincblendes) from low-dimensional systems (e.g., IV-VI bilayers), facilitating the separate analysis of anisotropic effective masses presented in Table~\ref{tab:combined_materials}.

 \includepdf[pages={{},-},rotateoversize,fitpaper]{figures_300dpi/output.pdf}